The Best Way to Ship Heavy Items: How to Maximize Your Profit

 Based on Ground Shipping speeds

-If you’re a marketplace seller, then you may already be using Amazon and Walmart’s in-house fulfillment networks, Amazon FBA and Walmart Fulfillment Services.
+If you’re a marketplace seller, then you may already be using Amazon and Walmart’s in-house fulfillment networks; Amazon FBA and Walmart Fulfillment Services.
 These services will solve the distributed inventory challenge for you and enable fast shipping, but they also come with significant drawbacks.
 They’re designed for small products, so they both significantly raise prices for large items.
 Walmart, for instance, charges all items with a side length of over 96 inches or a combined length and girth over 130 inches as at least 90 lb no matter their actual weight, and then they add a $25 surcharge to boot.
+Additionally, they’ll only solve your fulfillment needs for the marketplace itself.
+Amazon FBA’s multi-channel solution, Amazon MCF, is significantly more expensive than FBA, while WFS only works for Walmart orders.

 Your last option is to outsource fulfillment to one 3PL with national fulfillment services, or to multiple single-location 3PLs.
 The best 3PLs will have 10 or more locations across the United States, so they can strategically place your inventory in the perfect position for your customer base.
-Be sure to use something like a 3PL request for proposal (RFP) template to get an apples to apples comparison between providers and the best deal.
+Modern 3PLs designed for ecommerce also have built native integrations with all major marketplaces and shopping carts, so you can use one provider for all of your fulfillment needs.
+Fulfillment costs will vary between 3PLs, though, and not all of them can meet the strict SLAs needed to win the Buy Box on every marketplace.
+Be sure to use something like a 3PL request for proposal (RFP) template to get an apples to apples comparison.

 Ship Heavy Items with the Right Carrier